 What information are we collecting?

-The council will collect the following information in order to register you on the booking system:
+The council will collect the following information in order to register you on the booking system and process your booking:

 - first and last name

 For the purpose of scheduling your appointment to attend at a testing centre to take a symptom-free coronavirus (COVID-19) test (also known as an asymptomatic test or lateral flow test).

 How we will use this data?